weitzman/multiplesite/README.md

 Minutia
 ================
-1. The master config is force pushed to the multisite-config repo via `git-subsplit.sh publish config/master:git@github.com:weitzman/multiplesite-config.git --heads=master`.
-This depends on the [git-subsplit](https://github.com/dflydev/git-subsplit/) helper tool.
-This can be automated for every push via a web hook.
-[Webtask.io](https://webtask.io/) looks great for hosting web hook code.
-1. The [composer.json](https://github.com/weitzman/multiplesite-config/blob/alpha/composer.json) files in each branch of multisite-config specify a package type of 'bonefish-package.'
-We need to specify a type in order for composer-installers to work, and bonefish is the silliest option.
 1. When fixing bugs while using a client site, a developer can choose to push commits to master config or to client config as needed.
 Pushing to client config happens automatically since thats 'origin'.
 If dev wants to integrate changes into multiplesite, add a remote pointing to multiplesite and then push commits there.

 ```